Hello Planning Mashers!

 Each pen has on it written the tip size, the little picture of the tip, and finally a sticker with the color.

-Speaking of the cap, it has first of all the color of the ink, and secondly – it has a little Archer and Olive logo on top, which I found is super cute!
+It has first of all the color of the ink, and secondly – it has a little Archer and Olive logo on top, which I found is super cute!

 Acrylograph Pens Inside And How To Open Them